Last fall, I was hit by a car.

 These ideas are just the beginning.
-Encouraging emotions at work is a long term shift, and things like coaching and therapy can help you and your team build up these skills at a deeper level.
+Encouraging emotions at work, whether you're on a remote team, a hybrid team, or always on site, is a long term shift, and things like coaching and therapy can help you and your team build up these skills at a deeper level.
 If you’re interested in learning more about empowering emotions and vulnerability at work, email me at email@example.com.

 I’m glad to say that I’m back on my bike now.
 I still cry sometimes at work though, and luckily, it’s totally fine.